Zhiyi-Zhang/PS-Signature-and-EL-PASSO/README.md

 python3 -m http.server 8080
 ```

+#### 2.3.2 Play with EL PASSO WASMs

-After that, you can open your browser and visit `http://0.0.0.0:8080/ps-tests.html`.
+You can open your browser and visit `http://0.0.0.0:8080/wasm-tests.html`.
 To run the test and see output on your browser, click the button `run-tests` to start.
 The EL PASSO unit tests and encoding/decoding tests will be run.

 Note that you can also find each individual module (i.e., IdP, RP, User) in `wasm-build`.
-You can develop your own JS code based on these modules for your own application needs.
+You can play with the individual pages (e.g., `http://0.0.0.0:8080/idp.html`) or develop your own JS code based on these modules for your own application needs.

 ### 2.4 Build with docker